princeppy/ChartsInSharePoint2013/README.md

 });
 ```

-### Building a stacked bar chart in SharePoint 2013 using JavaScript and RESTFinally, we'll discuss the creation of the stacked bar chart within our dashboard solution.
+### Building a stacked bar chart in SharePoint 2013 using JavaScript and REST
+Finally, we'll discuss the creation of the stacked bar chart within our dashboard solution.

-### Retrieving and manipulating dataAs mentioned in the previous sections, we're using jQuery promises --- specifically the when, done, fail pattern --- to retrieve our data via REST.
+### Retrieving and manipulating data
+As mentioned in the previous sections, we're using jQuery promises --- specifically the when, done, fail pattern --- to retrieve our data via REST.
 We're querying data from the Rebel Engagements list and the Empire Engagements list.
 The data is returned respectively into the engagements1 and engagements2 variables.To build the stacked bar chart, we need our data separated into a complex structure of objects and arrays, such as the following:

 \["Luke Skywalker", "Princess Leia", "Yoda", "Darth Vader"\]
 \[{"Completed", \[1, 0, 0, 1\]},{"Active", \[1, 1, 1, 2\]},{"Pipeline", \[0, 0, 0, 1\]}\]The first array holds the leaders' names or categories, which will be displayed on the y-axis.
 The second array contains the status value (Pipeline, Active, Completed) within our chart, along with an array containing the values corresponding to the leader names.In order to hold the data we'll retrieve, we create a function that contains the leader name, status and count.